Advertiser disclosure

 Source: U.S. Bureau of Labor Statistics

-K-12 teachers educate students in public and private schools, working with grades ranging from kindergarten to high school.
+High school teachers educate students in public and private schools, working with grades ranging from 9 through 12.
 Some teach traditional English classes, while some specialize in ESL (English as a Second Language).

 Source: U.S. Bureau of Labor Statistics